Why Is TikTok’s Viral ‘Aged Filter’ So Polarising?

 @smollpol Old me kinda cute tho stilllll👀 BIG SMASH #fyp #foryoupage ♬ The Bug Collector - Haley Heynderickx

-However, it is comforting to know that apps like TikTok offer us the opportunity to have this dialogue with an expanded global community that's home to many different opinions on the subject.
-While the aged filter may not change the way we look at aging forever, it is starting the conversations that need to be had in order for us all to start thinking a little differently.
+However, it is comforting to know that apps like TikTok offer us the opportunity to have these 'girl chats' with an expanded global community that's home to many different opinions on the subject.
+While the aged filter may not change the way we look at ageing forever, it is starting the conversations that need to be had in order for us all to start thinking a little differently.